FunForks/bingo/README.md

 # Bingo

-A multiplayer American Bingo game, where the backend constantly chooses a new Bingo item, and the frontend polls regularly to get the latest item.
+A multiplayer American Bingo game, where the frontend uses long polling to receive new data from the backend on a regular basis.

 This repo was forked from the barebones project at: https://github.com/FunForks/express-backend-react-frontend